Instalab

 If your urine RBC count is 3 or more per HPF on a properly collected sample, the next steps depend on the pattern and your risk profile.

-Urine RBC (Red Blood Cells) is best interpreted alongside these tests.
+Urine RBC (Red Blood Cells) is included in these pre-built panels.